servalproject/serval-dna/doc/REST-API-Keyring.md

 *   **name**: the name; empty to clear the name, otherwise must conform to the rules for [Name](#name)

+If a parameter is missing, then the corresponding field of the identity is left unchanged.
+If a parameter is set to an empty string, then the corresponding field of the identity is erased.

 If any parameter contains an invalid value then the request returns [400 Bad Request][400].
 If there is no unlocked identity with the given SID, this request returns [404 Not Found][404].